 Worldwide production of maize is 785 million tonnes, with the largest producer, the United States, producing 42%.
 Africa produces 6.5%.
 Nigeria produced about 11.3 million tonnes in 2013, making it the largest producer in Africa (FAOSTAT, 2014).

-Soybean [Glycine max.L.] is one of the most important food legumes in Nigeria and other parts of the world.
+Soybean [Glycine max L.] is one of the most important food legumes in Nigeria and other parts of the world.
 It is grown efficiently together with other crops in Nigeria, particularly cereals, such as maize, millet and sorghum (Adetiloye et al., 2005).
 More than 216 million tonnes of soybean were produced worldwide in 2007.
 Nigeria is the largest producer of soybean in sub-Sahara Africa (SSA), and it currently produces about 500,000 metric tonnes of this crop annually (Anonymous, 2016).

 Soybean can be cultivated both as an oil crop and a pulse crop (Thakare et al., 2006).
 With an average protein content of 40%, it is protein-richer than any of the common vegetable or animal food sources found in Nigeria (Dugje et al., 2009).
 Soybean can improve soil fertility by contributing to soil nitrogen through nitrogen fixation (Kureh et al., 2005).
 It is also used for biodiesel production in Brazil (Ferrari, 2005; Barbosa, 2011).